Ashu-tech07/My-YouTube/README.md

 - This project is created with [Create React App](https://github.com/facebook/create-react-app).

-- I have created YouTube clone using `React.js`, `Tailwind CSS`, `Redux Toolkit`, `React-router`, `YouTube APIs`.
+- I have created a YouTube clone using `React.js`, `Tailwind CSS`, `Redux Toolkit`, `React-router`, and `YouTube APIs`.
-- I have used `Youtube APIs` to fetch live data from the server.
+- I have used `YouTube APIs` to fetch live data from the server.
 - You can go through my code.
-It's very simple , readable, and understandable  code.
+It's very simple, readable, and understandable  code.
-- You can use it for your learning prooject.
+- You can use it for your learning project.

 ## Available Features

-In the project directory, you can run see :
+In the project directory, you can see :

 ### Routing